fcambus/spleen/README.md

 ### OpenType versions

-Spleen release tarballs now contains OTF versions generated automatically from the BDF files, using [bdf2sfd][17].
+Spleen release tarballs now contains OTF versions generated automatically from the BDF files, using [bdf2sfd][18].
 Each font has a different name, allowing them to be installed alongside.

 They should be used in the exact size specified below, with anti-aliasing disabled.

+- Spleen 6x12: 9 Pt (12 pixels)
 - Spleen 8x16: 12 Pt (16 pixels)
 - Spleen 12x24: 18 Pt (24 pixels)
 - Spleen 16x32: 24 Pt (32 pixels)